baotong6/baotong6.github.io/index.md

 ## Seminars and Conference Oral Presentations

-* **Department Colloquium** Columbia University, Department of Physics, New York, NY, 2023.
+* **Department Colloquium**, Columbia University, Department of Physics, New York, NY, 2023.
 Title: "Periodicities in X-ray sources: diagnosing the nature and evolution for exotic binaries in dense environment"

 * The 20th Meeting of the High Energy Astrophysics Division of the AAS, Waikōloa, Hawaii, 2023.
 Title: "Periodic X-ray sources in globular clusters : diagnosing dynamical formation and evolution of cataclysmic variables" (Poster)